Frequently Asked Questions

-If you live outside the Greater Lansing Area (45 miles from downtown Lansing) and would like to test off campus, then you will need to locate a proctor to administer your exam(s).
+If you live outside the Greater Lansing Area and would like to test off campus, then you will need to locate a proctor to administer your exam(s).

 To set up a proctor, contact someone at your local educational institution.
 If someone is willing to proctor your exam, get his or her name, phone number and email address.
 Make sure to ask if the proctor charges a fee for services.
 Fees are the responsibility of the student.